juyongdo/pycape/docs/index.md

 [![codecov](https://codecov.io/gh/capeprivacy/cape-ds/branch/main/graph/badge.svg?token=nimecXcQzo)](https://codecov.io/gh/capeprivacy/cape-ds)

-**cape-ds** is a set of Python modules for interacting with your Cape data.
+**pycape** is a set of Python modules for interacting with your Cape data.
 Using cape-ds, you can:

 - Create and query dataviews, or pointers to the data that you want to use to train a model using Cape's encrypted learning protocol.
 - Submit and track jobs.

 ## Short Tutorial
-Access your Cape projects by creating a instance of the main `Cape` class:
+Access your Cape projects by creating an instance of the main `Cape` class:
 ```
     from cape import Cape